jfischoff/jfischoff.github.io/data/blog/hardest-wont-fix.md

 `tcp_poll` checks various properities of socket to determine if there are any ready events.
 To determine if there is data available for reading it calls [`tcp_stream_is_readable`](https://github.com/torvalds/linux/blob/a5ad5742f671de906adbf29fbedf0a04705cebad/net/ipv4/tcp.c#L476) which checks if there is any data in the recieve buffer to read.

-A consquence of this two step wake up and check process; if between the time of waking and checking, the data is read from the socket by another thread, `ep_poll` will determine there are no events to return and go back to sleep.
+A consquence of this two step wake up and check process; if between the time of waking and checking the data is read from the socket by another thread, `ep_poll` will determine there are no events to return and go back to sleep.
 Thus `epoll_wait` might not return even if the socket recieves new data.

 This is exactly what occurs in the example `server`.
 Sometimes `recv` happens after data is on the socket but before `tcp_poll` is executed.
 When this occures the `threadWaitReadSTM` action (`waiter`) never returns.

 ## How I figured this out

-I discovered this tidbit of Linux trivia while trying to understanding this bug with [`hasql-notifications`](https://github.com/cocreature/hasql-notifications) which I need to write [`hasql-queue`](https://github.com/jfischoff/hasql-queue) my PostgreSQL queue library.
+I discovered this tidbit of Linux trivia while trying to understanding this bug with [`hasql-notifications`](https://github.com/cocreature/hasql-notifications) which while adding notification support to [`hasql-queue`](https://github.com/jfischoff/hasql-queue), my PostgreSQL queue library.

 ![issues](./hardest-wont-fix/issues.png)